 4. Blend, thinning with desired liquid to achieve the desired consistency.

-TIP: You can make it thinner to serve as a Stage 1 baby food by adding more liquid, or thicker as Stage 2 baby food by adding less liquid.
+TIP: You can make it thinner to serve as a Stage 1 baby food by adding more liquid, or thicker as a meal for a 9-month-old-baby by adding less liquid.

 carrot baby food in jars on counter